getodk/docs/docs/central-forms.rst

 Updating Forms to a New Version
 -------------------------------

 Sometimes requirements change during data collection or a form design error is discovered that needs to be fixed.
-In those cases, Central lets you update a published Form with a new definition, or new Media Files, and to test these changes before they are applied to the Form in use.
+In those cases, Central lets you update a published Form with a new definition, or new Attachments, and to test these changes before they are applied to the Form in use.

 .. warning::
   Changing a form definition while it is in use will likely complicate analysis and may significantly impact results.
 Make sure that it's acceptable for your context and make a plan for how you will take those changes into account before you publish them.